ShawnMSkyline/dataminer-docs/release-notes/DataMiner_Cube_RNs/10_2_9_Cube_RNs.md

 - When you check for updates (by clicking the cogwheel icon in the bottom-right corner and selecting *Check for updates*), the last-known server version will now be taken into account to avoid having to contact every configured cluster.
 If a DataMiner Agent has been upgraded since the last background update, the new client version will be downloaded from the agent the first time you connect to it or from the cloud during the next background update (if that version is newer that the current version).

     > [!NOTE]
     > - If you hold the SHIFT key when clicking *Check for updates*, a full update will start.
+Depending on the number of clusters in your configuration, this can take some time.
     > - An update triggered by the *Update DataMiner Cube_ [userID]* task in Windows Task Scheduler will always be a full update.

 - When the start window application is downloaded from a DataMiner Agent, the cluster is automatically configured.
 Up to now, if it was possible to reach the agent via HTTPS within 2 seconds, the cluster was configured as "HTTPS only".
 However, in some cases, 2 seconds was too short, resulting in HTTPS agents being configured as "HTTP or HTTPS".
 From now on, the start window application will wait up to 5 seconds.